Koo-Jun-Lok/Assignment_2_Spring_Boots/README.md

 These commands demonstrate how to perform **Create, Read, Update, and Delete (CRUD)** operations for all main entities using **PowerShell** and a **Spring Boot RESTful API**.

 > **Base URL:** `http://localhost:8080`
-> Ensure the backend server is running and CORS/PUT mappings are enabled.

 ```powershell
 # ----------------------